 US NAVY / NAVAL HISTORY AND HERITAGE COMMAND / SCIENCE PHOTO LIBRARY US NAVY / NAVAL HISTORY AND HERITAGE COMMAND / SCIENCE PHOTO LIBRARY

-Ironclad warships in combat.
-USS Monitor and CSS Virginia fire on each other at the Battle of Hampton Roads, Virginia, 9th March 1862.
-This engagement occurred during the American Civil War, and it was the first meeting in combat of ironclad warships.
-It signalled the end of the era of wooden ships.
-USS Monitor was a revolutionary vessel, powered by steam with a revolving gun turret.
-She was designed by John Ericsson for the Union and assembled in 101 days.
-The Virginia, built on the carcass of the US Navy frigate USS Merrimack, was the Confederate answer to the Union's ironclad ships.
-Though the confrontation was inconclusive, with neither ship able to sink the other after three hours of exchanging fire, the Monitor prevented the Virginia from gaining control of Hampton Roads and thus preserved the Union's blockade of the area.
+Model of ironclad warship USS Monitor.
+USS Monitor was the first ironclad warship built by the United States Navy during the American Civil War.
+Designed by John Ericsson in 1861 and assembled in 101 days, this revolutionary vessel was powered by steam and had a revolving gun turret.
+She engaged with the Confederate ironclad vessel CSS Virginia at the Battle of Hampton Roads, Virginia, 9th March 1862.
+This episode was the first meeting in combat of ironclad warships and signalled the end of the era of wooden ships.
+Although the confrontation was inconclusive, with neither ship able to sink the other after three hours of exchanging fire, the Monitor prevented the Virginia from gaining control of Hampton Roads and thus preserved the Union's blockade of the area.